 THE LEYLAND SHUFFLE

 In our first installment, we talked about the protracted development of the car that became the Triumph 2000 and the success the Mk 1 car found in the British marketplace.
-To understand all of what came next, it’s important to have at least a general understanding of the corporation machinations taking place during the same period.
+To understand all of what came next, it’s important to have at least a general understanding of the corporate machinations taking place during the same period.
 (Regular readers will probably already be familiar with this part of the story, but it bears recapping for those just joining us.)

 As previously discussed, back in 1960, Standard-Triumph International had been acquired by Leyland Motors, a successful British truck and bus manufacturer.
 The new Leyland management, including Donald Stokes, who became Standard-Triumph’s managing director in 1963, brought a needed infusion of cash and financial rigor that soon restored Standard-Triumph to prosperity.
 In early 1967, Leyland also acquired the Rover Company, with which Standard had flirted on and off for the better part of 15 years, giving Leyland a solid minority share of the British car market.
 In the bargain, Leyland also picked up Alvis, a smaller maker of prestigious cars and less prestigious but profitable military vehicles that had merged with Rover in 1965.